 - 1. Information included in the report is unaudited.
-However, wherever possible, statistics have been taken from the group's annual report and accounts, its accounting records and its routinely produced management information. - All statistics relate to F&C Asset Management plc and its subsidiary companies (F&C Reit employee figures were incorporated from 2008, F&C Reit office data was incorporated from 2009 and Thames River Capital employee and office data is incorporated from 2011). - 3.
+However, wherever possible, statistics have been taken from the group's annual report and accounts, its accounting records and its routinely produced management information. - 2.
+All statistics relate to F&C Asset Management plc and its subsidiary companies.
+Thames River Capital employee and office data is incorporated from 2011. - 3.
 Figure includes our UK, Netherlands and Ireland offices. - 4.
 Figure includes our UK, Netherlands, Portugal and Ireland offices (Portugal data for electricity use has been incorporated with effect from 2011). - 5.
-Emissions of CO2 arising from office usage of gas and electricity have been calculated using conversion rates from ClimateCare since 2007.
-Previously conversion rates from DEFRA had been used. - 6.
+Emissions of CO2 arising from office usage of gas and electricity have been calculated using conversion rates from ClimateCare. - 6.
 Calculation of kilometres travelled on business and the attributable emissions of CO2 have been estimated based on analyses of suppliers' statements on air travel and extrapolation of individual expenses claims.
-Emissions of CO2 have been calculated using conversion rates provided by ClimateCare since 2007.
-Previous years statistics are based on DEFRA conversion rates. - 7.
+Emissions of CO2 have been calculated using conversion rates provided by ClimateCare. - 7.
 "Office paper" comprises all paper used in photocopiers and computer printers.
 Quantities of paper consumed for marketing purposes have not been measured.
 (All paper used for marketing purposes is 100% post consumer waste recycled paper). - 8.
 Waste has been calculated by converting estimated volumes of waste in litres into weight using appropriate guidance. - 9.
 For the purposes of this report managers are defined as employees earning a base salary of £50,000 or more. - 10. reo® engagement successes refer to milestones relating to environmental, social and governance issues. - 11.
-Annual opinion survey was not completed in 2008, 2011 and 2012. - 12.
-The profit before tax figures for 2008, 2009 and 2012 exclude foreign exchange gains and losses.
+Annual opinion survey was not completed in 2011, 2012 and 2013. - 12.
+The profit before tax figures exclude foreign exchange gains and losses.

-Targets for 2013
+Targets for 2014